ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 I need to

-Next, go back and review Table Four point One, looking at the potential strengths of your preferred mode(s).
+Next, go back and review Table Four point one, looking at the potential strengths of your preferred mode(s).
 Each person uses a given mode in different ways, so the actual strengths of your use of a mode depend on how you typically use it.
 So, reflecting on the particular way that you use your preferred mode(s), list five key strengths of your therapeutic style.

-## Exercise Four point Three
+## Exercise Four point three

 Modes You Want to Incorporate Into Your Therapeutic Style